Meet the Staff

-Lori earned a B.S. in Psychology from the University of Massachusetts in Amherst and an MSW in clinical social work from Boston College.
-Lori has experience in providing individual/family counseling and support in a hospital setting; she last worked at Mass General Hospital as a social worker in adult psychiatry and in pediatric medicine.
+Lori earned a B.S. in Psychology from the University of Massachusetts in Amherst and an M.S.W. in Clinical Social Work from Boston College.
+Lori has experience in providing individual/group/family counseling and support in a hospital and out-patient setting; she last worked at Mass General Hospital as a social worker in adult psychiatry and in pediatric medicine.

-Christine Junge, Writing Specialist (Arts & Sciences and Graduate Studies & Nursing)
+Persefoni Bica, Math Specialist (Arts & Sciences and Graduate + Professional Programs)

 Persefoni meets individually with undergraduate and graduate students to provide assistance for not only general math courses, but also math in the sciences and other disciplines.
 She also guides students with MTEL and MCAT preparation.
 Persefoni aims to help students feel confident and competent in their math abilities.

 Persefoni is a native Albanian, immigrating to the United States 15 years ago.
 She earned her MA in Physics from the University of Tirana and worked many years in Albania as a high school physics and mathematics teacher.
 She worked at NHTI, Concord’s Community College, as a Mathematics Instructor, a tutor in their Learning Center, and in the ESOL office helping newcomers to adjust to a new country.
 In addition to her work at Emmanuel, she teaches math at both MCPHS and NSCC.